Light2Dark/quality-of-life/README.md

   LIMIT 1000
 ```

-You can play around with BigQuery SQL using [Kaggle](https://www.kaggle.com/code/dansbecker/getting-started-with-sql-and-bigquery)
+You can play around with BigQuery SQL using Kaggle.
+A sample notebook: [Shahmir's AQ Kaggle Notebook](https://www.kaggle.com/datasets/shahmirvarqha/air-quality-malaysia-2017-present)

 ### Additional Features
 **Tests:** Some transformation is done in Python and dbt.
 Several tests are done after running to ensure the data processed is as intended.